singleton-demo/ci/CONTRIBUTING.md

 ### Fork Repository

-### Repository Structure
+People can only commit changes on fork repository then open a pull request to Singleton repository, so please fork this repository first.

 ### Branch

-### Develop
+We have sub projects in each branch:

+master : Singleton service code

+java-client : Singleton java client code

+js-client : Singleton js client code

+devops : CI and automation testing code, it is not place to contribute code unless you want to add CI or test scripts.

+## Contribute flow

-### Test CI Pipeline
+### Setup CI Pipeline
 Singleton use Travis-ci as CI framework and help contributor to test their code change as early as possible.
 Some configuration need to be done to setup CI pipeline in your fork repository.

 ##### SonarCloud Configuration
 1. Generate Sonar Token